Spouse and Fiance(e) Visas

 If you wish to switch into spouse visa but don’t meet the income requirement, you may still be able to make an application.
 Book an online, phone or office consultation to get advice on your specific circumstances.

-If you succeed in your application you will get a visa for an initial period of 33 months (overseas applications) subject to a condition of no recourse to public funds.
-For in-country applications, you’ll get leave to remain for 2.5 years.
+If you succeed in your application you will get a visa for an initial period of 33 months (overseas applications) or 30 months (in-country applications) subject to a condition of no recourse to public funds.
 Fiance(e) visa gives you the permission to live in the UK for 6 months.
-If however you do not meet the requirements your application will be refused.

-Yes, you can switch into the ‘partner visa’ visa or extend your visa in this category if you are in the UK on a valid visa and meet all the above-mentioned legal requirements.
+Yes, you can switch into the ‘partner visa’ visa or extend your visa in this category if you are in the UK on a valid visa and meet all applicable legal requirements.

 ♠ as a visitor;